NightfallDM/Negative-ONE-project/hcc/README.md

 # HCC
-* mark the start point.
+* Mark the start point.
+* Also the start of the compiler principles